Arbury Banks, Hertfordshire

 It was probably first constructed during the late Bronze Age, 1000-700 BC.
 Standing at 90 m above sea level, it is one of a line of six similar hill forts along the northern Chilterns that includes Wilbury Hill Camp southwest of Letchworth.
 Excavations in the 1850s traced Arbury Banks' horseshoe-shaped ramparts and identified two opposed north-north-west and south-south-east entrances.
 Evidence was also discovered for several enclosures or buildings inside the fort.

-Ardbury Banks has been suggested as a possible location for the Battle of Watling Street, where a small Roman force destroyed the army of Boudica.
+Arbury Banks has been suggested as a possible location for the Battle of Watling Street, where a small Roman force destroyed the army of Boudica.

 The site is a scheduled monument.